| This is the reference page for the HTML pre-processor GTML. It describes

 levels.
 File names without a level have no hierarchical information attached

 be used in exactly the same way as other named constants.
+For each file, GTMLgenerates the named constants,

 LINK_PREV,